What is SQL, and why is it important?

-Having the ability to not only know when too much data is being queried but also being able to stop it in real time is game-changing and will effectively subdue the threat of SQL injections.
+Having the ability to not only know when too much data is being queried but also being able to stop it in real time is game-changing and will effectively subdue the threat of credentialed access breaches.

 Why is Snowflake a great example case?